Trump continues to back Brett Kavanaugh after fresh allegations emerge

 US president Trump participates in the swearing-in ceremony of Brett Kavanaugh (R) as Associate Justice of the US Supreme Court at the White House in Washington, DC.
 File Photographh: Brendan Smialowski /AFP/Getty Images

-Almost a year after Brett Kavanaugh was sworn in as a US supreme court justice, Trump’s controversial pick to join the highest court in the land is back in the spotlight.
+Almost a year after Brett Kavanaugh was sworn in as a US supreme court justice, President Donald Trump’s controversial pick to join the highest court in the land is back in the spotlight.

-Kavanaugh’s nomination process last year was overshadowed by allegations by Christine Blasey Ford that she had been sexually assaulted by him at a high school party in the 1980s.
-The dramatic public testimony which saw Mr Kavanaugh and his accuser appear before the Senate Judiciary Committee, gripped the nation.
-Ultimately, Mr Kavanaugh was confirmed by the senate, albeit by the smallest margin in 130 years.
+Kavanaugh’s nomination process last year was overshadowed by allegations by Christine Blasey Ford, a university professor, that she had been sexually assaulted by him at a high school party in the 1980s.
+The dramatic public testimony which saw Kavanaugh and his accuser appear before the Senate judiciary committee gripped the nation.
+Ultimately, Kavanaugh was confirmed by the Senate, albeit by the smallest margin in 130 years.

-It contains two allegations of sexual assault - one by Deborah Ramirez, who claims Mr Kavanaugh exposed himself to her at a party when they were both students at Yale, and a second previously unknown allegation from a classmate of Mr Kavanaugh who says he witnessed the future Supreme Court judge expose himself to a woman at another party.
+It contains two allegations of sexual assault – one by Deborah Ramirez, who claims Kavanaugh exposed himself to her at a party when they were both students at Yale, and a second, previously unknown allegation from a classmate of Kavanaugh who says he witnessed the future supreme court judge expose himself to a woman at another party.

 Online version